ArifEmreYaman/C_Programming/SimpleGimbalControl/README.md

 Codes I made with C

 When you attach the Gyro sensor mpu 6050 and Servos to the Arduino in the right place, you can make your simple gimbal by running Gimbal_deneme_16.ino.
-With this function you can calculate the midterm and final exam.
-You can also enter the percentage that the exams will affect.

 Gimbal
 Using the data received from the x, y and z axes from the gyro sensor mpu 6050, it allows the gimbal to be rotated in the yaw, roll and pitch directions